 Retirement Income Planning

-With 40 years in the financial world, I'm still learning all the time and have great resources One of the important lessons is how different generating income in retirement is from growing assets.
+With 40 years in the financial world, I'm still learning all the time and have great resources One important lesson is that generating income in retirement is very different from growing assets.

-The 65-year old, whose parents lived to 75, misses the boat when he tells his wife that they should spend all of their assets over the next ten years.
+The 65-year-old, whose parents lived to 75, misses the boat when he tells his wife they should spend all of their assets over the next ten years.
 Of course, this strategy doesn’t work because he could live past age 75, she may well do so, and they may wish to leave a legacy for their family or charity.

 One of the most striking things I’ve seen is that most people have no idea how much of their hard-earned dollars they can safely spend in retirement.
 Deciding is complicated when both the length of retirement and asset returns are unknown.
-In fact, there is evidence from studies that without guaranteed income sources, many spend far less in retirement than they could comfortably withdraw from savings.
+In fact, studies show that without guaranteed income sources, many spend far less in retirement than they could comfortably withdraw from savings.

-This number is around 3% pre-tax without any other strategy, and you can research it yourself.
+This number is around 4% pre-tax without any other strategy, and you can research it yourself.
 Fortunately, we have some approaches to safely take more income.
-Some people may live a better lifestyle with less money and still leave a legacy.
+With the right strategies, some people may live a better lifestyle with fewer assets and still leave a legacy.

 I also speak for who you'll be in 10, 20, or even 30 years from now.
-There's a 50% chance one member of a couple of age 65 will be around at 92 and a 25% chance one will be around at 97.
+There's a 50% chance one member of a healthy couple aged 65 will be around at 92, and a 25% chance one will be around at 97.
+You won't see this anywhere else, but there's close to a 20% chance one will live to 100.

 Too many name-brand financial institutions give hypothetical examples of how a 65-year-old can take over 6% from a portfolio without any other strategies.
 Their footnotes often reflect an 85% or 90% likelihood that one’s money won’t run out by year 25 using this formula.
 I believe we call this foolish, or maybe malpractice.